Non-stationary time series attribution for heatwaves over Europe: Theory and Methods

-The product of the probability ratios in Eq.~(\ref{eqn:BayesII}) corresponds to the Bayes factor.
-If we now vary the most recent analysis year $n$ from 1940 to 2025, we can assess when in the past we would have had sufficient evidence of climate change with the means available to us today.
-A statement on evidence based on the Bayes factor is given in Table \ref{tab:bayesfactor}, which differs slightly from the one given in \citet{kass_bayes_1995}.
-Given that interpretation is context dependent, Table \ref{tab:bayesfactor} provides a general indication of the level of evidence.
+A statement of evidence based on the Bayes factor is given in Table~\ref{tab:bayesfactor}, which differs slightly from that given in \citet{kass_bayes_1995}.
+Given that interpretation is context-dependent, Table~\ref{tab:bayesfactor} provides a general indication of the level of evidence.